HoLaw77/CI-portfolio-project-3-testing/README.md

 <li>Users will be requested to input their age, gender, food choice (sandwich, fish and chip, noodle and salad) and willing to buy again (yes or no). </li>

-<li>If user input answer that does not match the required options, it will print out Error message and request user to reenter.</li>
+<li>If user input answer does not match the required options, it will print out Error message and request user to re-enter.</li>

 <li>The result will be printed out for user reference.</li>